EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial.md

 ## Step 4: Start the Postgres and Redis Projections

-1. Run the following command in the terminal to append sample events to EventStoreDB:
+1. Run the following command in the terminal to append sample events to KurrentDB:

    ```sh
    ./scripts/2-start-projections.sh